 Limitations of space preclude a detailed step-by-step description of what was recorded.
-Rather, I present here a selection of some of the more interesting monuments, several long lost from view, up-dating the informa-
+Rather, I present here a selection of some of the more interesting monuments, several long lost from view, up-dating the information, revisiting the context where possible, identifying their present location, and taking the opportunity to publish them in photograph, the majority for the first time.
+They are listed

-1 A further archive relating to Green is held by the University of Cambridge.
+By comparison with his work in Egypt, it is little known that Green twice participated in expeditions to the northern Sudan.
+In 1906, for six weeks or so (18th March-29th April), A further archive relating to Green is held by the University of Cambridge.
 It is hoped that an integrated study of the materials may be carried out in the near future.

-2 Green and Clarke stayed at Kareima for 12 days (9th-20th January 1910) before taking the train southwards via Abu Hamed to Khartoum, in due course returning, separately, by rail to Wadi Halfa.
+&lt;sup>2 Green and Clarke stayed at Kareima for 12 days (9th-20th January 1910) before taking the train southwards via Abu Hamed to Khartoum, in due course returning, separately, by rail to Wadi Halfa.
 Sayce left Kareima on 13th January to join Garstang's excavations at Meroe.

-3 The photographs are mostly the work of James Rossiter with additional images by Derek Welsby.
+&lt;sup>3 The photographs are mostly the work of James Rossiter with additional images by Derek Welsby.
 The copies of inscriptions, made by the present writer, have been inked in by Will Schenck and Claire Thorne.
 Renée Friedman has assisted in preparing the material for publication.
 Susanne Woodhouse has provided bibliographic help.

 below, largely as encountered, in geographical order, proceeding upstream.
 Ranging in date from the Middle Kingdom to the Meroitic period, they comprise nine main items: a statue, an animal sculpture, a stela, two offering-tables, a barquestand, two rock-inscriptions, and a temple-inscription.
 At least five were wholly new to knowledge at the time of recording, while, as a result of the expedition's intervention, several were rescued from neglect or reuse and found their way in due course to the Wadi Halfa Museum or the Merowe Museum (both now long defunct).
-Apart from the inscriptions still in situ, all are today safely located either in the Sudan National Museum (SNM) in Khartoum or in the Jebel Barkal Museum.4
+Apart from the inscriptions still in situ, all are today safely located either in the Sudan National Museum (SNM) in Khartoum or in the Jebel Barkal Museum.

-4 For co-operation and permission to study and publish the monuments, I am grateful to Abdelrahman Ali, Director-General of NCAM, Ghalia
+&lt;sup>4 For co-operation and permission to study and publish the monuments, I am grateful to Abdelrahman Ali, Director-General of NCAM, Ghalia